snrnats/doc-centre/docfx_project/react/help/tracking-pages.md

 ## What Is A Tracking Page?

-A REACT tracking page is a customisable microsite, hosted by Sorted, that displays status and event information about an individual shipment.
+A REACT tracking page is a customisable microsite, hosted by Sorted, that displays status and event information about an individual shipment or group of shipments.
 Your customers can track their order simply by visiting the link that corresponds to their shipment.

 All REACT tracking pages have the same basic layout, with a navigation bar at the top of the page and a grid of page elements (such as tracking information, text or graphics) underneath.